finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionPortfoliosApi();
-            var scope = scope_example;  // string | The scope of the transaction portfolio to upsert details for. var code = code_example;  // string | The code of the transaction portfolio to upsert details for.
-Together with the              scope this uniquely identifies the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which the upserted details should take effect.
-Defaults              to the current datetime if not specified. (optional) var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The details to upsert to the specified transaction portfolio. (optional)
+            var scope = scope_example;  // string | The scope of the portfolio
+            var code = code_example;  // string | The code of the portfolio
+            var effectiveAt = effectiveAt_example;  // string | Optional.
+The effective date of the change (optional) var details = new CreatePortfolioDetails(); // CreatePortfolioDetails | The set of details for the portfolio (optional)

             try
             {
-                // Upsert portfolio details
+                // Upsert details
                 PortfolioDetails result = apiInstance.UpsertPortfolioDetails(scope, code, effectiveAt, details);
                 Debug.WriteLine(result);
             }